• Skip to primary navigation

 Notes

-Storage: Store the raspberry buttercream in an airtight container in the fridge for up to 1 week or freeze for up to 3 months.
+Storage: Store in an airtight container in the refrigerator for up to 5 days, then bring to room temperature and whip again before using.

-• Always use room-temperature butter for a smooth and creamy frosting.
+• Use soft butter for a smooth buttercream texture

-• Strain the raspberry purée well to remove seeds for a silky texture.
+• Strain the puree well to remove the seeds

 • Prep Time: 30 minutes